kyuupichan/electrumx/docs/protocol-methods.rst

 **Result**

-  :const:`True` if the message was broadcasted succesfully otherwise :const:`False`.
+  :const:`true` if the message was broadcasted succesfully otherwise :const:`false`.

 **Example**::